 A proposal summary of 50 to 100 words, suitable for use on our website and in our program book

 An abstract of 300 to 500 words that details your topic, arguments, and conclusions.
 Please note that pre-empaneled papers require an abstract for each paper; that roundtable and panel leaders may submit 10 to 15 sample questions in lieu of a formal abstract; and that workshops and afternoon classes may submit lesson plans in lieu of a formal abstract.

 Email addresses of any co-presenters.
-We will email them so that they may provide us their individual biographies (and for pre-empaneled papers, summaries and abstracts) before our vetting board receives your proposal.
+We will email them so that they may provide us their individual biographies (and for pre-empaneled papers and panels, supplemental abstracts or other analytical responses to the panel abstract) before our vetting board receives your proposal.
 In order for your proposal to be considered, co-presenters must confirm their participation by responding to the email and providing their information by May 8, 2017.

 CALL FOR PROPOSALS: Sirens